Cavin works to provide answers and insights across a range of policy areas with a focus on fairness and climate change.

 He holds degrees in economics from Cambridge and the Australian National University, and an underused PADI open-water diving qualification.

-What did you want to be when you were 10?
+What do you want to be when you grow up?